MajdKatabi/gym-shuffle/README.md

 ## Contributing 📌

 Contributions are welcome!
 If you have suggestions for improvements or new features, please fork the repository and submit a pull request.

-## Acknowledgments 📌

-- Thanks to the contributors and the open-source community for their support and resources.
-- Special thanks to the fitness community for their feedback and inspiration.